- TOP CITIES

 Adenocarcinomas

-This is the other type (10% to 20%) that develop from the mucus-producing gland cells of the inner cells of the cervix (endocervix).
+This is the other type (10% to 20%) that develops from the mucus-producing gland cells of the inner cells of the cervix (endocervix).

-Less commonly, cervical cancers have features of both squamous cell carcinomas and adenocarcinomas and are called adenosquamous carcinomas or mixed carcinomas.
-Here’s more on the common signs of cancer.
+Note: Less commonly, cervical cancers have features of both squamous cell carcinomas and adenocarcinomas and are called adenosquamous carcinomas or mixed carcinomas.

 Symptoms Of Cervical Cancer